04 Advanced Styling

 Advanced styling options for Grafana panels.

-• Configure units and decimal precision
+• Configuring units and decimal precision

-• Create transparent panels for clean shopfloor displays
+• Transparent panels for shopfloor displays

 Prerequisites